boldbi/boldbi-docker/README.md

 # How to use this image
 ## Start a Bold BI instance
 <br />
-To quickly get started please run below command to run BolBI in your host machine.
-With this command, you would be able to access the instance from the host without the container’s IP and the standard port mappings.<br/><br/>
+To quickly get started, run the following command to run Bold BI on your host machine.
+With this command, you would be able to access the instance from the host without the container’s IP address and the standard port mappings.<br/><br/>

 ```sh
 docker run --name boldbi -p 80:80 -d syncfusion/boldbi
 ```

-After running the command, you can access the BoldBI App  via `http://localhost` or `http://host-ip` in a browser.
-To know more about application startup, refer here.
+After running the command, you can access the Bold BI App by entering `http://localhost` or `http://host-ip` in a browser.
+To know more about application startups, refer here.

 ## Advanced command